sroehling/FutureBudget/Retirement Simulator/AppStoreReleaseChecklist.md

      which is testing the update to ensure backward compatibility has been preserved.

 11. Within the Xcode organizer, validate and distribute/submit the archive for the App Store.

+13. From the archive released build, create an IPA for final testing.

+  1. In the Organizer, select the archive, and press the "Distribute..." button.
+  2. Select the "Save for Enterprise or Ad-hoc deployment" option.
+  3. Sign with the Development certificate.
+  4. Save in the folder /Users/sroehling/Development/ReleasedAppIPAs with a name like "FutureBudget-1.0.RC1".

+14. Test with the release build.

+  1. Add the final testing IPA created above to iTunes.
+This is done with the "File->Add to Library..." command within iTunes, and selecting the appropriate IPA file.
+  2. Install on the device via iTunes.
+This will replicate how the app will be installed from the App store.
+After adding the IPA to the library.
+This is done by re-synching the device with iTunes (e.g., via the "Apply" button).
+  3. Perform the manual UI testing steps as described above.

-12. Using git, tag the app's project code with the version number (substituting appropriate version number, instead of "1.0.1"): e.g.:
+15. Using git, tag the app's project code with the version number (substituting appropriate version number, instead of "1.0.1"): e.g.:

     cd /Users/sroehling/Development/Workspace/Retirement\ Simulator
-	git tag -a v1.0.1 -m "Version 1.0.1 submitted for approval"
+	git tag -a v1.0.RC1 -m "Version 1.0.RC1 submitted for approval"

-13. Using git, tag any libraries changed alongside the project code (substituting appropriate numbers for MailShredder and library code, instead of 1.4 and 1.0.1): e.g.:
+16. Using git, tag any libraries changed alongside the project code (substituting appropriate numbers for MailShredder and library code, instead of 1.7 and 1.0.RC1): e.g.:

     cd /Users/sroehling/Development/Workspace/ResultraGenericLib
-	git tag -a v1.4 -m "Version Released with v1.0.1 of MailShredder"
+	git tag -a v1.7 -m "Version build into FutureBudget 1.0.RC1"

-14. Create an off-site backup of the current source code tree, including library code.
+17. Create an off-site backup of the current source code tree, including library code.

-15. Create an off-site backup of the archives used to build the project.
+18. Create an off-site backup of the archives used to build the project.